 Sudoku is the widely known puzzle that improves your memory, stimulates your mind, learns to do things quickly, increases your concentration power and makes you happier when a solution is found!
+The history of sudoku is very interesting and needs your attention!

 The idea of Sudoku puzzles expands the principle of the magic square.
 This is a square grid n x n filled with distinct positive integers in the range 1 .. n^2 such that each cell contains a different integer and the sum of the integers in each row, column and diagonal is equal.